Estimated reading time: 12 minutes

 Now you know you can safely spend $200 monthly on groceries as your other bills are covered.

-However, if you want to crush your debt faster and feel you can lower your variable expenses, go for it.
+However, if you want to eliminate debt faster and lower your variable expenses, go for it.

 Add the money you would have spent in one budget category to your debt principle.